ahakola/ClassicGuildFrame/README.md

 * You can have the `Chat`-tab glow if you have unread messages in your communities.

 ## ABOUT TAINTS
-Unlike the previous versions with either custom UI (v1.0) or replaced ShowUIPanel-function (v1.1), this new version (v1.2) is built completely by reusing Blizzard's own `Blizzard_Communities` elements and **should** be taint-free.
-In my own tests, everything worked in and out of combat and I couldn't find any taints, but if you run into any errors, please let me know.
+Unlike the previous versions with either custom UI (v1.0) or replaced ShowUIPanel-function (v1.1), this new version (v1.2) is built completely by reusing Blizzard's own `Blizzard_Communities` elements and is **mostly** taint-free.
+So far there has been only one taint found on setting guild notes to players, but if you run into any errors, please let me know.

+### SetNote-taint
+At the moment there isn't fix for this because I don't know what part of my addon causes this taint.
+So if you want to set/change guild notes, you have to disable this addon or ask someone else to change the notes.
+If you know what causes or how to fix this taint, please let me know.

+In game version 8.2 taintlog level 2 gives following information:

+`9/10 17:36:44.562  Interface\FrameXML\StaticPopup.lua:5042 StaticPopup_OnClick()`
+`9/10 17:36:44.562  An action was blocked because of taint from ClassicGuildFrame - SetNote()` `9/10 17:36:44.562      Interface\FrameXML\StaticPopup.lua:2783 OnAccept()`
+`9/10 17:36:44.562      Interface\FrameXML\StaticPopup.lua:5074 StaticPopup_OnClick()`
+`9/10 17:36:44.562      StaticPopup1Button1:OnClick()`

 ## Translations
 You can help translate the addon by heading to the Curseforge's [Translation tool](https://www.curseforge.com/wow/addons/classic-guild-frame/localization) and PM me to let me know there are new translations (the new Curseforge-site makes it really hard to keep track of what has been done to the translations).